-The following shall apply to the review and approval of convenience stores in the E-LM district in addition to the provisions for the review of Conditional Uses under Art.
+The following shall apply to the review and approval of convenience stores in the E-LM district, except as regulated in Sec.
+4.5.8: South End Innovation District, in addition to the provisions for the review of Conditional Uses under Art.
 3 and General Regulations for convenience stores under Art 5: